suppayami/pyChat/README.md

 pyChat
 ======

 A simple chat room, using TCP socket, made for educational purpose.
+Require python2.7

 Usage
 -------------
-Run server.py for listening, then run client.py and type.
+Run `python server.py` for listening, then run `python client.py` and type.